 Strattera on the PBS

-The Administrative Appeals Tribunal heard Martin Whitely’s appeal against their refusal to release the documents in April 2010.
-The Department of Health and Ageing argued successfully that they had erred in giving Whitely any documents because the Health Act 1953 prevented anyone working for the Commonwealth revealing information relating to the affairs of a (legal) person (in this case Eli Lilly).
+The Administrative Appeals Tribunal heard my appeal against their refusal to release the documents in April 2010.
+The Department of Health and Ageing argued successfully that they had erred in giving me any documents because the Health Act 1953 prevented anyone working for the Commonwealth revealing information relating to the affairs of a (legal) person (in this case Eli Lilly).
+Effectively Eli Lily’s documents were given the same status as individual patients medical records

-The net effect is that the public has no legal right to know why the PBAC recommends taxpayers subsidising any drug.
-Eli Lilly and the pharmaceutical industry were the only winners.
-Eli Lilly benefited from $101.2 million of public funds but the public is not allowed to know why.
-In the meantime more Australian children taking Strattera risk self harm and suicidal ideation, liver damage, cardiovascular problems or worse.
+This decision created a precedent that the public has no legal right to know why the PBAC recommends taxpayers subsidising any drug.
+Eli Lilly and the pharmaceutical industry were the only winners benefiting from $101.2 million of public funds and the public is not allowed to know why.
+In the meantime more Australian children are taking Strattera and risking liver damage, cardiovascular problems, self harm and suicide.